Low pressure area likely to develop over Bay of Bengal, IMD to name it Cyclone Gati

 Amid COVID-19 outbreak, PM Modi's Ayushman Bharat to be beneficial for all Indians: WHO

 In 2020, India has already experienced two cyclones in the North Indian Ocean cyclone season.
-The first was Cyclone Amphan, which struck West Bengal on May 20 while the other, Cyclone Nisarga, formed over the Arabian Sea and hit the coast of Maharashtra near Mumbai on June 3.
+The first was Cyclone Amphan, which struck West Bengal on May 20 while the other, cyclone Nisarga, formed over the Arabian Sea and hit the coast of Maharashtra near Mumbai on June 3.

 In the next few days, more will be known about the low pressure area's possible intensification when the IMD releases more detailed predictions.